 Mrs. Farmen taught in both public and private schools at the elementary, middle and high school levels for several years before leaving the classroom to coach teachers.
 She has been a district Teacher Effectiveness Coach, an Early Literacy Specialist, an ESL instructor, a math trainer, and a Dean of Instruction.
-She has served on a variety of committees ranging from Early Literacy curriculum review to interim assessment design.
+She has served on a variety of committees ranging from Early Literacy curriculum review to district-level interim assessment design.

 She is very excited to return to Heritage Heights Academy and support students, families and staff.